 You’re ahead of the game.
-Your brand has a podcast, you’ve got great topics and guests, you’ve mastered editing, and you’re regularly uploading content.
+Your brand has a podcast.
+You’ve got great topics and guests, mastered editing, and regularly uploaded content.

-It took you MONTHS to find your groove, and you’re finally nailing it...aren’t you?
+It took you MONTHS to find your groove, and you’re finally nailing it, right?

 What’s the problem?

 There are a few substantial limitations to audio-only podcasting: